Cajuns: Civil War usage

 The first usage of the term "Cajun" came about during the American Civil War, during the Union's invasion of French Louisiana.

-After conquering Vermilionville, the capital of Nouvelle Acadie (New Acadia) in 1863, Lieutenant George C. Harding of the 21st Indiana Infantry used the term "Cajun" to describe the region's inhabitants:
+After conquering Vermilionville—the modern city of Lafayette, the hub of Cajun country—in 1863, Lieutenant George C. Harding of the 21st Indiana Infantry used the term "Cajun" to describe the region's inhabitants:

 I will try and tell what a Cajun is.
 He is a half-savage creature, of mixed French and Indian blood, lives in swamps and subsists by cultivating small patches of corn and sweet potatoes.
-The wants of the Cajun are few, and his habits are simple...
+The wants of the Cajun are few, and his habits are simple ...
 I can not say that we were abused by the Cajuns.

 A correspondent for the New York Herald reported: "Our forces captured some prisoners.
 Many deserters and refugees came within our lines.
-The rebel deserters are principally French Creoles, or Arcadians..."
+The rebel deserters are principally French Creoles, or Arcadians ..."

 In 1863, war correspondent Theophilus Noel reported for his newspaper: "You must not use the word Cagin, implying thereby that there is any nigger blood in the party to whom you are talking."